-Lift the load lever in the direction of the arrow until the load plate is completely lifted.
+- 3. Lift the load lever in the direction of the arrow to a 135° angle. - 4.
+Lift the load plate with your thumb and forefinger to a 100° angle.

-4. Remove the PnP cap from the CPU socket by lifting the tab only.
+5. Remove the PnP cap from the CPU socket

-Position the CPU over the socket, ensuring that the gold triangle is on the bottom-left corner of the socket, and then fit the socket alignment keys into the CPU notches.
+Position the CPU over the socket, ensuring that the gold triangle is on the bottom-left corner of the socket, and then fit the socket alignment key into the CPU notch.